Cotinis nitida: Adult

 The adults after 18 days of the pupation period.
 The adult is from 15–22 mm in length and 12 mm in width.
-The color varies from dull brown with green stripes to a uniform metallic green.
+The colour varies from dull brown with green stripes to a uniform metallic green.
 The margins of the elytra vary from light brown to orange yellow.
 The adult beetle will feed upon a variety of fruits including berries, grapes, peaches, nectarines, apples, pears and figs. Adults are particularly attracted to rotting fruit which often occurs after an initial damage to sound fruit.

 Predation

 The grubs of the beetle are largely held in control by natural predators.

 Adult beetles are often eaten by birds, including robins, blue jays, and brown thrashers.
 Blue jays either immediately consume the beetle or repeatedly slam them into the ground before eating them.

 Tall grasses offer beetles some protection, but they are easily hunted by birds in lawns with shorter grasses maintained by human interventions.